Effects of primordial magnetic fields on 21 cm multifrequency angular power spectra: Multifrequency angular power spectra (MAPS)

 Moreover it was used that noise across different frequency channels is not correlated.
 Furthermore since $\Delta\nu/\nu_c\ll 1$ the auto correlation angular power spectrum is approximated by $C_{\ell}(\nu_c+\Delta\nu)\simeq C_{\ell}(\nu_c)$ and similarly for the noise power spectrum.
 In figure \ref{fig2} the signal-over-noise ratios are shown for current characteristics of observations of uGMRT, namely $\Omega$=1.8 deg$^2$ and observation time $t_{\rm obs}=$25 h \cite{elahiMNRAS529}, and $\Omega$=2.0 deg$^2$ and $t_{\rm obs}=$96 h for MeerKAT L-Band (1) and (2), respectively, \cite{PaulMeerKAT2023}.
 Moreover, S/N is reported for the proposed future Wide Band 1 Survey with SKA1-MID at the corresponding central frequencies of uGMRT and MeerKAT L-Band (1) and (2).
 The Wide Band 1 Survey is proposed to cover an area of $\Omega$=20000 deg$^2$ on the sky and $t_{\rm obs}=$10000 h \cite{ska1-cosmo-redbook}.

-Assuming perfect foreground cleaning $S/N$ of ${\cal O}(1)$ could be reached at $\Delta\nu=0$ for a contributing compensated magnetic mode with spectral index $n_B=-2.9$ and growing with multipole $\ell$ for the current observational characteristics of the MeerKAT L band (2) configuration (cf. figure \ref{fig2} ({\sl first row})).
-In figure \ref{fig2} ({\sl second row}) results are shown for the future SKA1-MID for the proposed Wide Band 1 survey at the corresponding frequencies of the central frequencies used for uGMRT and MeerKAT L band (1) and (2), respectively.
+Assuming perfect foreground cleaning $S/N$ of ${\cal O}(1)$ could be reached at $\Delta\nu=0$ for a contributing compensated magnetic mode with spectral index $n_B=-2.9$ and growing with multipole $\ell$ for the current observational characteristics of the MeerKAT L band (2) configuration (cf. figure \ref{fig2} ({\sl left column})).
+In figure \ref{fig2} ({\sl right column}) results are shown for the future SKA1-MID for the proposed Wide Band 1 survey at the corresponding frequencies of the central frequencies used for uGMRT and MeerKAT L band (1) and (2), respectively.
 Signal-over-noise ratios are enhanced due to the improved technical characteristics of SKAO as well as a much longer total observation time and larger sky area that will be covered by the Wide Band 1 Survey.
 In this case at all three central frequencies, namely, 432.8 MHz, 986 MHz and 1077.5 MHz, at least the auto correlation power spectra of the 21 cm line signal, i.e. $\Delta\nu=0$, would in principle be observable.
 Moreover, at the MeerKAT L band (2) central frequency $\nu_c=1077.5$ MHz multifrequency angular power spectra for $\Delta\nu>0$ reach $S/N> 1$ with the possibility to constrain the magnetic field parameters.
+Signal-over-noise ratios for 21 cm multifrequency angular power spectra MAPS have been obtained for SKA1-low , e.g., \cite{mondal2020}.

 In general the cumulative signal-over-noise ratio upto a given multipole $\ell'$ is determined by \cite{Ma}